 Program / Development Director Riding Instructor

 Linda has a strong skill set that includes degrees and experience with horses, teaching, and physical therapy.
 She has a B.S.
 Degree in Equine Science, a Master's Degree in Education, a degree/certification as a Physical Therapist Assistant, and is a PATH Certified Therapeutic Riding Instructor--as well as a lifetime of working with horses and teaching.
-She rides and trains her own personal horses as well as those at Ridin' High.
+Linda was a professional instructor for several years in the Equestrian Programs at Averett College and Chatham Hall Preparatory Schools, teaching advanced riding, equine lameness/disease, and horse training techniques.
+She also coached competitive teams in dressage, show hunters, and eventing in Virginia.
+She has bred, raised, and trained several sporthorses and continues to ride and train her own personal horses.

 Lindy is known for having an incredibly positive attitude and a caring heart for our participants and families.
-She comes to Ridin' High with a wealth of experiences, including growing up on a Morgan Horse Farm in Florida.
 Even if you've never been to Ridin' High before, you're sure to recognize Lindy: She's the one with boundless energy and a ready smile on her face!

 Ridin' High is provided guidance and direction through an active board.
 Members of Ridin' High's board represent diverse skill sets and come from all walks of life!
 Members are business owners, attorneys, physical therapist assistants, accountants, and riding instructors (just to name a few).
 What they all have in common is a desire to help Ridin' High participants experience success!